umar11b/k3s-showcase/README.md

 ## 📝 Conclusion

 This homelab project provides a solid foundation for understanding modern cloud-native technologies.
-From basic Kubernetes concepts to production-ready monitoring, we've covered the essential skills needed for working with containerized applications in a distributed environment.
+From basic Kubernetes concepts to production-ready monitoring, I've covered the essential skills needed for working with containerized applications in a distributed environment.

 The hands-on experience with real hardware (Raspberry Pi) makes the learning more tangible and helps understand the practical challenges of running Kubernetes in resource-constrained environments.